 COVID-19 is a disease caused by SARS-CoV-2, a new type of coronavirus that started spreading in people in 2019.
-During the first year of the COVID pandemic, the disease killed more than two million people and left more than 1.5 million children without one or more of their parents or grandparents worldwide.
-The virus is very contagious and it usually spreads by little drops of spit or mucous that flies out of the mouth or nose when you cough or talk.
-While COVID-19 looks a lot like the flu, it can lead to a wider range of symptoms and can leave people feeling sick for weeks or sometimes months.
+The virus led to a pandemic in 2020 - 2021 that killed more than two million people in a single year worldwide.The biggest way the virus spreads is by little drops of spit or mucous that flies out of the mouth or nose when you cough, talk or sing.
+While COVID-19 looks a lot like the flu, it can lead to a wider range of symptoms and can leave people feeling sick for weeks and sometimes months.

 COVID-19 can affect people in a lot of different ways.
-Some people can get really sick, while others have mild or no symptoms.
-In fact, many people don't even know they have the virus because they don't have any symptoms, but they can still pass the virus on to other people who might get seriously sick or die because of it.
+Some people can get really sick, while others feel fine.
+In fact many people don't even know they have the virus because they don't have any symptoms, but they can still pass the virus on to other people who might get seriously sick or die because of it.